-C. INVESTMENT CLUB POLICY CLARIFICATION May Investment Club members Yes, if the Investment Club member is an unpaid natural person who qualifies as qualify as Nonprofessionals? a Nonprofessional Subscriber.
-Must all Investment Club No. Each unpaid natural person associated with the Investment Club, who members qualify as qualifies as a Nonprofessional Subscriber, may be reported as a Nonprofessional Nonprofessionals for the Subscriber.
-Nonprofessional rates to apply?
+C. INVESTMENT CLUB POLICY CLARIFICATION May Investment Club members qualify as Nonprofessionals?
+Yes, if the Investment Club member is an unpaid natural person who qualifies as a Nonprofessional Subscriber.
+Must all Investment Club members qualify as Nonprofessionals for the Nonprofessional rates to apply?
+No. Each unpaid natural person associated with the Investment Club, who qualifies as a Nonprofessional Subscriber, may be reported as a Nonprofessional Subscriber.
 If the Investment Club member qualifies as a Nonprofessional, may its Nonprofessional members receive market data under the Investment Club's account?
 The Investment Club is an organization, and by definition only natural persons can qualify as Nonprofessionals.
 Each unpaid natural person associated with the Investment Club, who qualifies as a Nonprofessional Subscriber, may be reported as a Nonprofessional Subscriber.
 May Investment Club members that receive compensation qualify as Nonprofessionals?
 No. In addition, compensation would disqualify the Investment Club as a Nonprofessional.
 May the Investment Club members that receive professional assistance qualify as Nonprofessionals?
 Yes, if, the Investment Club member is an unpaid natural person who qualifies as a Nonprofessional Subscriber and the professional assistance is not discretionary management of the Investment Club's account.
-D. RETIRED & INACTIVE PROFESS IONALS POLICY CLARIFICATION Do Retired Professionals qualify as Nonprofessionals?
+D. RETIRED & INACTIVE PROFESS SIONALS POLICY CLARIFICATION Do Retired Professionals qualify as Nonprofessionals?
 Yes, Retired Professionals no longer providing services in a Professional capacity may qualify as Nonprofessionals if listed as Not-Registered with FINRA.
-To continue to receive the Nonprofessional rates, Subscribers must re-verify their Nonprofessional status semi-annually.
+To continue to receive the Nonprofessional rates, Subscribers must reverify their Nonprofessional status semi-annually.
 Do Non-working or Inactive Professionals qualify as Nonprofessionals?
 Yes, Professionals no longer providing services may qualify as Nonprofessionals if listed as Not-Registered with FINRA.
 To continue to receive the Nonprofessional rates, Subscribers must re-verify their Nonprofessional status semi-annually.
-E. LARGE TRADERS Serin dimadily.
-Are Large Traders always qualified as Professionals?
+E. LARGE TRADERS Are Large Traders always qualified as Professionals?
 If a large trader otherwise meets the definition of "Nonprofessional Subscriber," the large trader does not lose his or her "Nonprofessional Subscriber" status merely because he or she falls within SEC Rule 13h-1(a)'s definition of "large trader".
-F. DAY TRADERS POLICY CLARIFIC ATION Can a day-trader qualify as a Nonprofessional?
+F. DAY TRADERS POLICY CLARIFICATION Can a day-trader qualify as a Nonprofessional?
 A day-trader can qualify as a Nonprofessional if he/she is managing his/her own money AND: Does not assist any other person with investment decisions, nor he/she share profits; and is not a "Securities Professional."
 Is NOT receiving office space and equipment in exchange for her/his work as a financial consultant to a firm Has NOT entered into a profit sharing agreement with an organization